johndk/berkeley-ml-capstone/README.md

 ### Feature selection and leakage rules

-The initial baseline should begin with the core table and the retained raw predictors, then remove redundant representations based only on the training data and model family.
-For example, a linear model may benefit from cyclical time features and compact weather summaries, while a tree model may not need both every raw input and every derived summary.
-Any one-hot, frequency, or target encoding, imputation, scaling, threshold selection, feature selection, or class-balancing step must be fitted on training data only.
+Use the following rules when selecting features and preparing data:

+- Start with the fixed baseline predictors.
+Add engineered features only when they have a clear purpose and improve the model.
+Avoid keeping several features that express the same information.
+- Choose features separately for each model type.
+Logistic regression may benefit from cyclical time encodings and summarized weather measures.
+Tree models may work well with the original values and may not need every derived version.
+- Learn every data-preparation decision from the training data only.
+This rule applies to missing-value imputation, scaling, categorical encoding, feature selection, class balancing, and the selection of numeric thresholds.
+Do not use development or test data to make these decisions.
-Threshold features such as `LOW_VISIBILITY`, `HIGH_WIND`, `ASPM_HIGH_TRAFFIC`, and source-staleness flags are deferred until their cutoffs are justified by an operational definition or selected from training data.
-Broad interaction sets and historical delay-rate features are also deferred.
-If historical rates are added later, the current row must be shifted out, only earlier completed flights may contribute, small groups must be smoothed, and development/test outcomes must never be used.
+- Do not create flags such as `LOW_VISIBILITY`, `HIGH_WIND`, `ASPM_HIGH_TRAFFIC`, or source-staleness flags until their cutoffs have a clear operational meaning or have been selected using training data.
+- Defer large sets of interaction features and historical delay-rate features until after the initial models are established.
+If historical rates are added, use only earlier completed flights.
+Exclude the current flight, never use development or test outcomes, and smooth rates for groups with few observations.

-For Model 2B, the first comparison should use a minimal actual-departure update, such as signed `DepDelay` alone, followed by a deliberately chosen fuller representation. `DepTime`, `DepDelay`, `DepDelayMinutes`, `DepDel15`, and `DepartureDelayGroups` encode overlapping information and should not all be included automatically. `TaxiOut` and `WheelsOff` remain excluded from Models 1A, 2A, and 2B.
+- For Model 2B, begin with a small update such as signed `DepDelay`.
+Then test whether a larger departure-information set improves the result. `DepTime`, `DepDelay`, `DepDelayMinutes`, `DepDel15`, and `DepartureDelayGroups` describe much of the same event, so they should not all be included automatically. `TaxiOut` and `WheelsOff` are available only to Model 2C and must remain excluded from Models 1A, 2A, and 2B.

-The current Model 1A assembly logic contains flights **departing** JFK.
-Before building Models 2A, 2B, and 2C as defined in this README, their notebooks must create the inbound population with `Dest` equal to JFK and attach schedule, ASPM, and time-safe NOAA information for the flight origin at the relevant prediction time.
-The outbound rows or destination weather observed at landing must not be reused as a substitute.
-Pineda uses destination weather observed around landing, but that information is unavailable before pushback; it is eligible here only if a forecast or observation was demonstrably available by the model's prediction cutoff.
+- Model 1A uses flights with `Origin` equal to JFK.
+Models 2A, 2B, and 2C must instead use inbound flights with `Dest` equal to JFK.
+Their ASPM and NOAA data must describe each flight's origin and must have been available by that model's prediction time.
+- Do not substitute JFK outbound data for the origin data required by the arrival models.
+Do not use destination weather observed at landing in a pre-pushback model.
+Destination weather is allowed only if it came from a forecast or observation that was available by the prediction cutoff.
+- Keep source timestamps such as `FlightDate`, `DATE`, ASPM lookup and report dates, and `NOAA_DATE` for auditing the joins.
+Do not use them directly as model predictors.

-Source timestamps (`FlightDate`, `DATE`, ASPM lookup/report dates, and `NOAA_DATE`) remain audit columns rather than predictors.
-The nine documented missing next-hour ASPM matches at annual file boundaries must remain missing or be recovered from the following year's planned schedule file; they must not be filled with zero or copied from the current hour. `Tail_Number` remains audit-only, and no aircraft rotation, previous-flight chain, turnaround, tail-sequence, or network-propagation feature is part of this feature set.
+- Keep the nine missing next-hour ASPM matches at annual file boundaries as missing unless they can be recovered from the following year's planned schedule file.
+Do not replace them with zero or copy values from the current hour.
+- Keep `Tail_Number` for auditing only.
+Do not add aircraft rotation, previous-flight chain, turnaround, tail-sequence, or network-propagation features.